voxeltheater/handbook/tech/osc.md

 ### /voxel/ramp/globes {number}
 Set the intensity of the hanging globe light at the bottom of the ramp.
 Range is 0-100.

+### /voxel/stage/runningLights {number}
+Set the intensity of the blue running lights backstage.
+Range is 0-100.

 ## Sound

 ### /voxel/lobby/volume